-- To prepare the glaze: combine sugar and cornstarch in a bowl.
-Heat the fruit juice on medium, and slowly start adding in the sugar mixture while stirring.
-Bring to a boil and allow it to cook for about two minutes, or until thickened.
+Bring the glaze to a boil, continue stirring, and allow it to cook for about two minutes, or until thickened.
 Remove from heat and let it cool for ten minutes before using.

-Assemble the tart by first filling crust with vanilla cream, then arrange fruit in an artful way on top of the cream.
+Assemble the tart by first filling the crust with vanilla cream, then arrange fruit in an artful way on top of the cream.
 Brush with glaze.
-Tip: I like to put the cream into the crust then chill it in the refrigerator until it is firm and set.
+Tip: I like to put the cream into the crust then chill it in the refrigerator for 30-45 minutes until it is firm and set.
 Once it is set then I arrange the fruit and brush on the glaze.